dilterporto/hr-app/README.md

 - Get all departments
 - Create department

-Using the *writing* and *reading* segregation sides the features that represents the change of the state's application were represented by *commands* and the actions without changes by *queries* and [exposed by respective HTTP methods via a REST API](https://www.infoq.com/articles/rest-api-on-cqrs/).
+Using the *writing* and *reading* segregation sides, the features representing the change of the state's application were represented by *commands*, and the actions without changes by *queries* and [exposed by respective HTTP methods via a REST API](https://www.infoq.com/articles/rest-api-on-cqrs/).

 ## Running the solution

-To run the solution will be necessary to have a **git** SCM to clone from Bitbucket and Docker to execute in a containerized environment.
+To run the solution, it will be necessary to have a **git** SCM to clone from Github and Docker to execute in a containerized environment.

 ### Requirements